Alt-Gerutro/BB_Mods_template/README.md

 `delete_mod.bat` - delete mod from folder `%USER%\AppData\Roaming\beatblock\Mods`.
 `reinstall_mod.bat` - reinstall mod.
 Just `delete_mod.bat` and `install_mod.bat`.
 `export_mod.bat` - export mod to archive `.\mod-id_version.zip`.

+## Files directories

+**The layout of all files according to the markup below is recommended for better understanding of the project in the future or for the development team.**

+In the directory `mod_info` contains files that should be in the mod's root directory, i.e. mod.json, icon.png, etc.
+Directory src uses for other, like folders `assets`, `scripts`, etc.

 # Links